Bad Suns: Background

-On September 28, 2020, Bad Suns released the first single from their forthcoming fourth album, "Baby Blue Shades".
+On September 28, 2020, Bad Suns released the first single from their forthcoming fourth album, Baby Blue Shades.
 The single was produced by Eric Palmquist, who worked with the band on their first two albums, Language & Perspective and Disappear Here.

 The band has ventured into film and television for the first time by performing Mark Knopfler's score from the Quibi exclusive short film Home Movie: The Princess Bride which aired in June and July 2020.
 The band released their second single, "Heaven is a Place in My Head" on May 31, 2021.
 On September 21, 2021, they announced that they will release their fourth album, Apocalypse Whenever in four months and released the single "When The World Was Mine".
 They released the singles "Wishing Fountains", "Peachy", and "Life Was Easier When I Only Cared About Me", ahead of the album's release.
 Apocalypse Whenever dropped on January 28, 2022, consisting of 13 tracks, including six previously released singles.
 On June 14, 2022, guitarist Ray Libby announced his departure from the band via social media, stating "I've decided to take some time away from playing with Bad Suns so I can explore other sources of joy."

 The band released their first song with a featured artist on August 1, 2022.
 The song "Maybe You Saved Me" features electropop band Pvris.

 On October 10, 2024, the band released a cover single titled "Lovefool".

-On April 24, 2025, The band released a single titled "Slow Karma" from their upcoming fifth studio album, Accelerator, which is set to release on August 8, 2025.
+On April 24, 2025, The band released a single titled "Slow Karma" from their fifth studio album, Accelerator, which released on August 8, 2025.